spoddutur/my-notes/semantic-search-2.md

 2. Expand the original query with suitable words that best capture the actual user intent

 ### 3.3 How to expand the original query with suitable words?
-1. User inputs query in natural language
+1. User inputs query in natural language.
-2. Use tools like StanfordParser to identify the noun phrases and other grammar in the query:
+2. Use tools like StanfordParser to identify the noun phrases and other grammar in the query.
 3. Related synonym sets of various words in the query are also obtained using Word Net API.
-4. Add these words to the original query and form the new quer
+4. Add these words to the original query and form the new query.
 5. The queries formed will be more refined and are sent to Search API which fetches the results related to the user query.
 Following diagram depicts the same:
 ![image](https://user-images.githubusercontent.com/22542670/31303807-92da66c0-ab31-11e7-9078-6fb8d5626db8.png)